International Student Housing

 New International Graduate Student Housing:

-Housing is not available on campus for graduate students.
-International graduate students typically secure furnished housing in the city of Cortland within walking distance of the campus.
+Housing is available at West Campus Apartments for graduate students.
+Also, international graduate students typically secure furnished housing in the city of Cortland within walking distance of the campus.

 For additional listings of available Cortland housing please go to: